22f3000646/The-Influence-Mart-app/README.md

 ## Project Overview

-InfluenceForge is an influencer management application developed as part of the diploma level project at IIT Madras for the course MAD 1.
-The app connects brands with social media influencers, facilitating seamless collaborations and campaigns.
+Influence mart is a platform designed to connect sponsors with social media influencers to facilitate advertisement campaigns and sponsorships.
+This project is developed as part of the diploma level project at IIT Madras for the course Modern Application Development I (MAD 1).

+The platform allows sponsors to create campaigns and ad requests, search for influencers, and manage campaign statistics.
+Influencers can accept or reject ad requests, negotiate terms, and search for ongoing public campaigns.

 ## Features

-This is the features section.
+- Admin Dashboard:

+Monitor users and campaigns
+View application statistics
+Flag inappropriate campaigns/users
+- Sponsors:

+Create, update, and delete campaigns
+Create and manage ad requests
+Search for influencers based on niche, reach, etc.
+- Influencers:

+Accept/reject ad requests
+Negotiate ad request terms
+Search for public campaigns
+Update profile page

 ## Installation
 This is the installation section.